 - How customized is your data?
 Your data can do more than ever before, meaning that it is becoming more customized and specialized.
 This only adds to its importance.

-All of these points play key roles in the gravity of data.
-To take your data and applications and move them to a more advantageous environment, you will need to overcome the gravity of this data to separate it.
-In essence, the data is tangled together, and you must untangle it before you can move it.
+All of these points play critical roles in the gravity of data.
+To take your data and applications and move them to a more favourable environment, you will need to overcome the seriousness of this data to separate it.
+In essence, the information is tangled together, and you must untangle it before you can move it.

 To make this process move along efficiently, you need to overcome the gravity of the data discussed above.
 This means that you need to set aside time at the start of the project to go through the data, sort it out, figure out why the applications are integrated with the data, and ensure all of this is done in a manner that is conducive to the new location of the business and its data.
 This is a critical part of the planning process and can save you a lot of stress down the road.